 We maintain an allowance for doubtful accounts to provide coverage for probable losses from our receivables.
 We determine the adequacy of the allowance by estimating the probability of loss based on our analysis of the client's creditworthiness, among other things, and specifically provide for exposures where we determine the receivables are impaired.
-At December 31, 2018, total receivables amounted to \$686 million, net of an allowance for doubtful accounts of \$40 million.
-As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 73% and 27% of total receivables, respectively.
-At December 31, 2017, total receivables amounted to \$572 million, net of an allowance for doubtful accounts of \$24 million.
-As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 85% and 15% of total receivables, respectively.
+At December 31, 2018, total receivables amounted to \$704 million, net of an allowance for doubtful accounts of \$40 million.
+As of that date, Financial Advisory and Asset Management fees, receivables from Lazard Ltd subsidiaries, and customers and other receivables comprised 71%, 3%, and 26% of total receivables, respectively.
+At December 31, 2017, total receivables amounted to \$589 million, net of an allowance for doubtful accounts of \$24 million.
+As of that date, Financial Advisory and Asset Management fees, receivables from Lazard Ltd subsidiaries, and customers and other receivables comprised 83%, 3% and 14% of total receivables, respectively.
 At December 31, 2018 and 2017, the Company had receivables past due or deemed uncollectible of approximately \$42 million and \$35 million, respectively.
 See also "Critical Accounting Policies and Estimates-Revenue Recognition" above and Note 5 of Notes to Consolidated Financial Statements for additional information regarding receivables.